rpattn/go_cmms/docs/auth_flow.md

 ### Endpoint: GET `/auth/{provider}/callback`

-- Handles state/nonce verification, token exchange, identity mapping, user upsert, and org resolution.
+- Handles state/nonce verification, token exchange, and identity extraction.
+- If the identity is already linked to a user: issues a session and selects an existing org for that user.
+- If a user exists with the same email but no link yet: explicit linking is required (no auto-link).
+A short-lived pending token is set (cookie) and the client should navigate to a link-completion UI.
+- If no user exists with that email: the server does NOT auto-create a user or auto-assign an org.
+It redirects to `/account/register?reason=signup_required&provider=...&email=...` (or returns 409 JSON).
-- On success: issues a session cookie and redirects to an app page (e.g., `/orgs/{slug}/projects`).
-Configure `frontend.url` in server config to ensure safe redirect targets.
+- Configure `frontend.url` in server config to ensure safe redirect targets.
 Avoid relying on header-derived fallbacks in production.
 - App does not enforce TOTP after OIDC sign-in (rely on IdP MFA).

+### Identity Linking (existing email, new provider)

+- Pending link is created on callback for existing emails without a link.
+- Complete via `POST /auth/link/password` with local password (and TOTP if enabled).
+On success, identity is linked and session is issued.
 ## Current User and Authorization

 ### Endpoint: GET `/auth/me`